The Hair Growth Cycle

 At the end of the anagen phase, your hair enters the catagen phase.
 A short transitional phase that lasts approximately 10 days.

 Lastly, your hair enters the telogen phase, a resting phase when your hair is released and falls out.
 The follicle then remains inactive for 3 months and the whole process is repeated.
 Each hair follicle is independent and goes through the growth cycle at different times, otherwise all your hair would fall out at once.
 Instead, you only shed a certain number of hairs a day – up to 80 hairs on a healthy head of hair.

 Hair loss, hair thinning and problems with hair growth occur when your growth cycle is disrupted.
 This can be triggered by conditions such as metabolic imbalances, illness or improper nutrition.

-If you're suffering from hair loss our clinics based in London and New York specilaise in hair and scalp issues.
+For more information on the hair growth cycle please contact our clinics based in London and New York who specialise in hair and scalp treatments.